Family Meals Focus

 Cautious, slow-to-warm-up children do way worse with pressure

 Given this pressure on their eating, little wonder that children who are at all cautious and limited with respect to eating develop extreme food selectivity or bizarre food behaviors.
-If fed according to a division of responsibility in feeding and allowed to move along according to their own tempo, even slow-to-warm-up children learn to enjoy a variety of food.
+If parents follow the Satter Division of Responsibility in Feeding and allow children to move along according to their own tempo, even slow-to-warm-up children learn to enjoy a variety of food.
 Really cautious kids, such as those with sensory integration disorders and autism spectrum disorders, still push themselves ever-so-slowly along to learn to eat.
 To do that they need structure, opportunities to learn about all kinds of food and no pressure.
 Children with neuromuscular limitations struggle to manage the nipple or the spoon and eat until they run out of energy and it stops being enjoyable.
 Then they need nutritional support delivered in some other way so they and they and their parents don’t have to wear themselves out satisfying their nutritional requirements.

 We must teach parents about joyful eating and feeding